 Certain Plan investments are shares of mutual funds managed by Fidelity Management and Research Company, an affiliate of the Trustee, and, therefore, qualify as party-in-interest transactions.
-Additionally, the Plan holds investments in the Hasbro Stock Fund which holds shares of Hasbro, Inc. common stock.
-Through investments in the Hasbro Stock Fund, the Plan had 230,345 and 245,631 shares of Hasbro, Inc. common stock valued at \$12,836,639 and \$8,818,153, respectively, as of December 31, 2013 and 2012.
+Additionally, the Plan holds investments in shares of Hasbro, Inc. common stock.
+The Plan had 240,337 and 230,345 shares of Hasbro, Inc. common stock valued at \$13,216,132 and \$12,836,639, respectively, as of December 31, 2014 and 2013.
 These transactions qualify as exempt party-in-interest transactions.